 If you don’t know Eleanor Lambert by name, you definitely know her by her fashion legacy.
 To wit: the CFDA, the Met Gala, New York Fashion Week and The International Best-Dressed List.
 Save some fashion institutions for the rest of us!
 Well, saving the last of those fashion institutions is exactly what insider, award-winning writer and longtime Vanity Fair correspondent Amy Fine Collins has devoted herself to.
 In 2002, Collins was among the select four people (also including Graydon Carter, Reinaldo Herrera and Aimée Bell) to whom Lambert bequeathed the safeguarding of the vaunted IBDL.
 And not only has she done just that, she’s now written the book on it.
 Literally.
 In her recently released history, The International Best-Dressed List: The Official Story, Collins dishes on the backstory, intrigue, glamour and enduring cultural impact of the list, which will mark its 80th anniversary this year.
-Read on as she gives us the inside story, and better yet, if you’re in NYC or LA, RSVP to hear her talk in person at our in-store events.
+Read on as she gives us the inside story.

 Author Amy Fine Collins

 What has been the most surprising thing about co-helming the IBDL or writing the book?